lucidif/MLL2_L1_long-range_regulation/README.md

 | [`quay.io/biocontainers/rsem:1.3.1--pl526haddd2b5_0`](https://quay.io/repository/biocontainers/rsem) | Biocontainers | Transcript quantification for RNA-seq |
 | [`quay.io/biocontainers/diffbind:3.14--r42hdfd78af_0`](https://quay.io/repository/biocontainers/diffbind) | Biocontainers | Differential binding analysis for ChIP-seq |
 | [`quay.io/biocontainers/deseq2:1.34.0--r41hc247a5b_0`](https://quay.io/repository/biocontainers/deseq2) | Biocontainers | Differential expression analysis for RNA-seq |

+## Assets

+The `assets/` directory contains supplementary data used by the workflow, including:

+- **GREAT analysis results** (gene–regulatory associations).

+> **Note:** Due to GitHub storage limits, all assets larger than **100 MB** are **not included** in this repository.
+> These files must be downloaded separately following the instructions provided in the project documentation or upon request from the authors.

 ## System requirements